Wifqiazmi/Wifqiazmi/README.md

 # 💫 About Me:

 👨‍💻 I am a beginner Front-End Developer who is always excited to learn new technologies and continue to grow <br>
-🌱 You can check out my projects that I have worked on at github.com/. <br>
+🌱 You can check out my projects that I have worked on at github.com/Wifqiazmi <br>
-⚡ Fun fact: I am known as a friendly and enjoyable person to communicate with.
+⚡ Fun fact : I am known as a friendly and enjoyable person to communicate with.

 ## 🌐 Socials: